How To File Bankruptcy for Free in North Carolina

 Creditors’ meetings usually last about 10 minutes.
 The primary issue that comes up at the meeting is where the debtor has forgotten to bring identification or acceptable proof of their social security number.
 Once the creditors’ meeting is over, the bankruptcy process is almost complete.

 You might want to know if you can keep your car after you file for Chapter 7 bankruptcy.
 Usually, you can, but it depends on your specific situation.
 If you own your car free and clear (you’re not making any monthly payments), and if it’s valued below the exemption amount, you can keep it.
-In North Carolina, as long as you didn’t buy your car with cash in the three months before filing bankruptcy, your vehicle’s worth is protected up to $3,500.
+In North Carolina, your vehicle’s worth is protected up to $3,500 in equity under state exemption laws.

 You may be leasing (renting) your car or financing it (making monthly payments until you own it).
 If you’re still making monthly loan payments, you have a few options.